aesteve/vertx-mvc-specifications/README.md

 And I guess that's the choice Grails developpers made for Grails 3.0.

 For end-users, they'd just have to add a Gradle plugin on top of their application to use scaffolding.
+Moreover, this must be a completely different project than the core MVC API. (in a perfect world, there would be both a Gradle plugin and a Maven plugin).

 ```
 plugins {